-Today’s recipe is a popular recipe which is normally made during Sankranti festival.
+Today’s recipe is a popular recipe is til ladoo which is normally made during Sankranti festival.
 These soft til ladoo recipe are made with only 5 ingredients which are sesame seeds, jaggery, grated coconut, ghee and cardamom powder.
 Til is known as sesame seeds in English.
 This recipe is made with sesame seeds and jaggery.
 In Konkani, we call them tilache ladoo or tilgulache ladoo.
-This recipe is very popular in India and is normally made in the winter season.
+This sesame ladoo recipe is very popular in India and is normally made in the winter season.
 In some places peanuts are added instead of grated coconut.

 I was surprised that this til ke ladoo recipe is extremely easy.
 Please follow proper instructions while making them.
 Hence I decided to click step-by-step images of til ke ladoo recipe to help you all.
 Do try these sesame seeds ladoo this winter season and let me know how they turn out.
 Impress your family and friends this haldi-kumkum by serving these tilache ladoo to them.
 Don’t forget to offer some of them to God first.
 You can also store them in air-tight container for upto 15 days.
 You can also try these pitya ladoo recipe.